 Studying Data Science in Florida

 Florida is laying out the red carpet for data science.
-In the past few years, it has been advertising its ties to the Latin American market, throwing money at tech education efforts like Miami Dade’s Idea Center, and investing like mad in economic development initiatives.
+In the past few years, it has been advertising its ties to the Latin American market, throwing money at tech education efforts like The Idea Center at Miami Dade College and investing in economic development initiatives.

 - One of these initiatives is the Florida High Tech Corridor.
 Now known simply as “The Corridor,” this project spans three public research universities and 23 counties.
 The aim is simple: to attract companies and projects like the International Consortium for Advanced Manufacturing Research (ICAMR) across the Central Florida region.

 - The Knight Foundation has a similar goal for South Florida.
-In addition to the Idea Center, the foundation has invested millions in hundreds of projects like Code Fever Miami, LaunchCode, and the Network for Teaching Entrepreneurship (just to name a few).
+In addition to the Idea Center, the foundation has invested millions in hundreds of projects like Code Fever Miami, LaunchCode, and the Network for Teaching Entrepreneurship.

 The result?
 The Miami area is exploding with energy.
 Low corporate taxes and a strong healthcare system are luring start-ups and entrepreneurs to the city.
-In 2016, the Kauffman Index ranked Florida #2 in its Index of Startup Activity for Larger States (right behind Texas).
-Some of these start-ups are small, to be true, but success stories like Magic Leap have attracted a lot of attention.
+In 2016, the Kauffman Index ranked Florida #3 in its Index of Startup Activity.
+Some of these start-ups are small, but success stories like Magic Leap have attracted a lot of attention.

 Data Science Research & Initiatives at Florida Universities